Image

 There’s nothing wrong with an occasional glass of sugary beverages, but think twice before grabbing a third!
 Water limits sugar and washes away previous drinks that were too sweet.

 Sugar consumption cannot be completely eliminated.
-Sugar consumption cannot be completely eliminated.
 It’s all about moderation!
 You should try to drink a tall glass of water after eating something that has a lot of sugar in it.
+This helps wash away the sugar residue and reduces its impact on your teeth.

 To promote better oral health, it’s important to understand sugar and its relationship with teeth.
 All foods contain some amount of sugar- even natural foods.